kelsS/a11ydetective/README.md

 In this blog you will find helpful tips, tricks, gotchas, and other examples of how to make a website or web application accessible for all!

+## A note concerning `package.json` and `package-lock.json`

+Please note that you must push your `package.json` AND `package-lock.json` files.
+If you do not, the deploy will fail.

 ## Tools used

 - git